 OIA Summer Programs

-2021 Specialized Summer Program with Entrepreneurship & Innovation focus
+2022 Specialized Summer English Program with Entrepreneurship & Innovation focus (ONLINE)

-2021 Specialized Summer Program – Successful Strategies and Effective Communication for Entrepreneurs
+2022 Specialized Summer English Program – Successful Strategies and Effective Communication for Entrepreneurs (ONLINE)

-2021 Specialized Summer Program with Entrepreneurship & Innovation focus (Chinese)
+2022 Specialized Summer English Program with Entrepreneurship & Innovation focus (IN-PERSON)

-2021 Specialized Summer Program – Successful Strategies and Effective Communication for Entrepreneurs (Chinese)
+2022 Specialized Summer English Program – Successful Strategies and Effective Communication for Entrepreneurs (IN-PERSON)

-2021 Specialized Summer Program with eHealth focus (Chinese)
+2022 Specialized Summer English Program with eHealth focus (IN-PERSON)

 We offer a variety of specialized programs for university students (undergraduate and graduate level) and faculty.
 These programs combine specialized instruction in subject areas in various fields of Health Sciences, Engineering, Humanities and Business with an optional English (ESL) & Cultural Immersion pre-course section.
 The program length can be customized from 1 to 4 weeks.
 Most programs are scheduled between the second week of July to the second week of August.
 Please be aware that although we may accept individual students for these programs, we typically create the programs to fit the needs of university student or faculty groups.